lansfy/gonkex/README.md

 All paths must be specified in [gjson format](https://github.com/tidwall/gjson/blob/master/SYNTAX.md).
 You can use the [GJSON Playground](https://gjson.dev) to experiment with the syntax online.

 It is also possible to retrieve values from the headers and cookies of response.
-To do this, specify the prefix "header:" or "cookie:" in the path, respectively.
+To do this, specify the prefix `header:` or `cookie:` in the path, respectively.
 For example,

 ```yaml
 - name: "get_data_from_last_response"